Tips for making speculative applications

 - Unpaid work experience or work shadowing

-A speculative application usually consists of a CV and letter, but could be preceded or followed up with a telephone call.
+A speculative application usually consists of a CV and Cover Letter, but could be preceded or followed up with a telephone call.
 A few pointers:

 - Identify your target (by researching employers and talking to people about their jobs).

 - Write to a named individual if at all possible.

-- Tailor-make each approach, showing how your experience and achievements are relevant.
+- Tailor each speculative application to the organisation, and demonstrate how your experience and achievements are relevant.

 - Match the tone of the letter to the organisation.
-For example, an advertising company may appreciate a flamboyant, individual approach, especially for creative positions.
-A law firm is more likely to appreciate a more traditional approach.
+For example, a media company may appreciate a less formal approach than a law firm, which is more likely to appreciate a more traditional approach.

 - Clearly and quickly establish what you want and why.
 If your goal is work experience, don’t cut out any chance that the recipient may be able to offer, say, a work shadowing opportunity.
 Be clear about what you would be interested in, but don’t close any doors!

 - Suggest that you will follow up your letter by telephone within, say, a week.

 - Then follow the standard format of cover letters.